coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 If you want even more functionality, [check out NS Cloner Pro!](https://neversettle.it/buy/wordpress-plugins/ns-cloner-pro/)!

 = Standard Precautions and Notes =
 * Unlike other similar tools, the NS Cloner supports cloning the main root site at ID=1!
 But please be especially careful with this feature.
 Multisite plugins like BuddyPress add tables at the main (wp_) level of the database.
 There are also several global tables that apply to the network and NOT to the core site.
 The Cloner automatically excludes these global tables out of the gate so that they don't get cloned to all your new sites which will have wp_ID_ as a prefix instead of wp_.
 But tables for other network level plugins that don't apply to the clone could still get copied by the Cloner due to its automation and inability to be aware of the table structure of every plugin out there.
-Our Table Manager add-on is perfect for unique scenarios where you need total table-level cloning control.
+The Clone Tables Pro feature is perfect for unique scenarios where you need total table-level cloning control.
 * We always try to help, but we cannot promise support to users for this Free version, especially related to cloning the root site do to the potential complexities involved from environment to environment.
 * We have used the NS Cloner on production systems for years without issues.
 That doesn't mean your scenario won't find some new condition that could cause you some headaches.
 Unlikely, but always possible.
 We recommend getting familiar with it on a test system before you deploy it to a critical network.
 * And for the love - backup your data.
 This plugin operates at the database level to work its magic.
 We've run it hundreds of times on our own sites and client sites, and tested it thoroughly.
 It's safe.
 But don't take our word for it.